Dr. Sarah Mess has either authored or reviewed and approved this content.

 Fat Transfer Surgery – The Procedure

-Dr. Mess receive patients from many for Washington DC and nearby cities and performs the fat transfer in her office in Columbia, Md, at Northwest Hospital near Baltimore, and at Howard County General Hospital.
+Dr. Mess receives patients from many in Washington DC, DMV and nearby cities.
+She performs the fat transfer in her office in Columbia, MD, at Northwest Hospital near Baltimore, and at Howard County General Hospital.
 There are different techniques for fat transfer depending on the area being treated; small volume to face and hands vs. medium volume to enhance breast reconstruction vs. large volume to enhance buttocks and augment breast without implants.
 Common donor sites are the patient’s abdomen, thighs, or love handles.
 The fat is suctioned by hand for small volume and by liposuction machine for large volume.
 The fat is gently separated to concentrate the viable fat from fluid and nonessential matter.
 The concentrated fat is re-injected into the desired area with small cannulas designed to maximize the survival of the transferred fat.
 Dr. Sarah Mess has spent years refining her fat transfer technique to offer her patients outstanding fat transfer outcomes.

 Preparing for Fat Transfer